Aslamlatheef/Kubernetes/README.md

 ### Kubernetes master
 The Kubernetes master is the main component of the Kubernetes cluster.
 It serves several functionalities, such as the following:

-1.Authorization and authentication
+1 Authorization and authentication
-2.RESTful API entry point
+2 RESTful API entry point
-3.Container deployment scheduler to Kubernetes nodes 4.Scaling and replicating controllers
+3 Container deployment scheduler to Kubernetes nodes
+4 Scaling and replicating controllers
-5.Reading the configuration to set up a cluster
+5 Reading the configuration to set up a cluster

 ![alt text](https://github.com/Aslamlatheef/Kubernetes/blob/master/Images/d05d8b65-158f-4a4b-8a4c-b9cf00ef1133.jpg)